 Sports properties are learning how to best educate and support players to help them craft their own brands and understand why that’s important to their success as commercial athletes.
 Meanwhile, agencies are continually helping their athletes monetize their personal brands.
 They’re accomplishing this by finding the right partners with which they can align themselves as they grow their careers.

 Some sports organizations are making good use of direct access to players to nurture them.
 One marketer said they send encouraging direct messages and social copy and hashtag suggestions to their athletes.
 They do this to help build a sense of community, loyalty, spirit and pride in developing their social brands alongside the property’s brands.
 They coach them to be active on social media, giving them tools like Greenfly to do it.
-And, they share real-time data to help the athletes understand the impact of their social content activities.
+And, they share real-time data an information to help the athletes understand the impact of their social content activities.

-From an athlete perspective, teams support athletes’ brands holistically.
+From an athlete’s perspective, teams support athletes’ brands holistically.
 Athletes look to their teams for content to build the value of their personal brands on social media.
 At the same time, they deliver value back to the team.

 Increase Reach, Increase Revenue